markcus97/condcopula/README.md

-# condcopula

-**Conditional sampling from an arbitrary copula in Python.**
+# Conditional sampling from an arbitrary copula in Python

 `condcopula` provides a simple interface to conditionally sample a bivariate or a vine copula, with arbitrary conditioning sets.

-Copulas should be defined using  the [`pyvinecopulib`](https://github.com/vinecopulib/pyvinecopulib) library.
+Copulas are defined using  the [`pyvinecopulib`](https://github.com/vinecopulib/pyvinecopulib) library.

-Sampling of a bivariate copula is implemented using the inverse Rosenblatt transform.
-Vine copula sampling is done using a Markov chain Monte Carlo approach as described and implemented [here](https://doi.org/10.1007/s11222-025-10652-4).
+* **Bivariate copulas** are sampled using the inverse Rosenblatt transform.
+* **Vine copulas** are sampled using a Markov chain Monte Carlo approach following [Hanebeck et al. (2025)](https://doi.org/10.1007/s11222-025-10652-4).

-Only continuous variables are supported.
+⚠️ Only continuous variables are supported.